quanghuy0497/ObsNet_OOD_Segmentation/README.md

     ```
       python main_obsnet.py --model <model name> --data <dataset name> --adv <type of adversarial attack> --segnet_file <segnet_file name> --no_pretrained <optional> --wandb <optional>
     ```
-    + `--no_pretrained`: No initialize the weight of the ObsNt with those of the SegNet
+    + `--no_pretrained`: No initialize the weight of the ObsNet with those of the SegNet
     + `--wandb`: log in WandB server
     + The obsnet trained weight model is automatically generated in `logs/<log_id>` with `log_id = obsnet_<dataset_name>_<model_name>_<datetime>`.
 For example: `obsnet_StreetHazards_segnet_20230408@083545`
     + After training, please move the ObsNet trained model to folder `obsnet_file\`